gentlethievesofwaterdeep/gentlethievesofwaterdeep.github.io/_pact/Article VI - Benefits.md

 - Avoid violence with fellow prisoners.
 - Say nothing until your complimentary consultation.

 Failure to follow these procedures may result in the termination of complimentary legal services, or membership in the Pact.
 If a fine is levied, the Pact can offer a loan at its discretion.
-A tribunal may approve a loan of up to 50 gold pieces, or provide a recommendation to the council to exceed the limit.
+A tribunal may approve a loan of up to 50GP, or provide a recommendation to the council to exceed the limit.
 The council has no limits on loans.

 ## 6.4 Magical Services